RaVeR76/The-Kicks-Fix/testing.md

 I believe that the above User Goals have been completed because the website has good navigation, good filtering as the per navbar options, the overall functionality ALL works bar a couple of bugs with the quantity buttons bug and the Reset email bug.
 The visual experience works well across ALL screens after a few minor adjustments and from the homepage to the checkout page everything looks really well.

 #### **Results**
 Overall, very happy with the final product and I really hope the user enjoys their experience trawling through The Kicks Fix for some hidden gems.
-As long as the price of some of the Premier Kicks doesn't scared them off (these were genuine prices by the way and in fact I had to reduce them, as some were unbelieveably extortionate)
+As long as the price of some of the Premier Kicks doesn't scared them off (these were genuine prices by the way and in fact I had to reduce them, as some were unbelievably extortionate)

 #### **Verdict**
 Love my wee website and I super proud of my achievement in the short space of time ....
 I really hope you all love it too !